 Are you accepting PhD applications this year?

-Dr. King typically mentors a new clinical psychology PhD student every other year.
+I typically mentor a new clinical psychology PhD student every other year.

-Dr. King next plans to review applications for the 2024–2025 application season, for a mentee to begin fall 2025.
-He is not considering fall 2024 applicants.
+I plan to review applications for the 2024–2025 application season, for a mentee to begin fall 2025.

 Should I contact you about my interest in MSU's PhD Program in Clinical Psychology?

-While prospective PhD applicants are welcome to contact Dr. King to ask questions that are not answered on this website nor in the PhD Program Handbook, doing so will not impact one's chances of selection for an interview nor admission.
-Dr. King will review all applications that indicate him as a potential mentor, without any consideration of whether a student had previously contacted him about their interest.
+While prospective PhD applicants are welcome to contact me to ask questions that are not answered on this website, on the website for the PhD Program in Clinical Psychology, nor in the PhD Program's Handbook, doing so will not impact one's chances of selection for an interview nor admission.

 Where do you see your research going over the next few years?

-Dr. King is currently pursuing the following directions within his research themes.
+I am currently pursuing the following directions within my research themes.

 Forensic psychology and mental health law: